exorde-labs/exorde-client/README.md

 ## Spontaneous updates

 Sometimes, Exorde Labs needs to push some update in the code.
 The module will detect it, and kill itself.
-You then have to run it again.
 This is important for the Exorde Network to remain hommogenous, so older versions have to be killed right away.

 When this happens, the module will print a message & shut down.